 9.X.9.3.1.3 CDMA periodic-ranging, BW-request, and UCS notification transmission

 Periodic-ranging transmissions shall be sent periodically by CPEs identified by the BS for system periodic ranging.
 Bandwidth-request transmissions shall be for requesting upstream allocations from the BS.
 UCS notification transmissions shall be used for reporting detection of an incumbent.
 These transmissions shall be sent only by CPEs that have already associated with the base station.
-To perform periodic-ranging, bandwidth-request or UCS notification transmission, the CPE can send a transmission in the following manner.
+To perform periodic-ranging, bandwidth-request or UCS notification transmission, the CPE can send a transmission in one of the following manners.

-Modulate one ranging code on the ranging channel for a period of one OFDM symbol.
-Ranging channels shall be dynamically allocated by the MAC layer at the BS and indicated by the number of subchannels in the US-MAP_IE.
+Modulate one ranging code on the ranging subchannel for a period of one OFDM symbol.
+Ranging subchannels shall be dynamically allocated by the MAC layer at the BS and indicated by the number of subchannels in the US-MAP_IE.
 A time domain illustration of the periodic-ranging, bandwidth-request or UCS notification transmission is shown in Figure 9.X.9.3.1.3-1.

 Figure 9.X.9.3.1.2-1 —Periodic-ranging/Bandwidth-request/UCS notification transmission using one code

+Modulating three consecutive ranging codes (starting code shall always be a multiple of three) on the ranging subchannel for a period of three OFDMA symbols (one code per symbol).
+Ranging subchannels are dynamically allocated by the MAC and indicated in the US-MAP.
+A time-domain illustration of the periodic ranging, BW-request, or UCS notification transmission is shown in Figure 9.X.9.3.1.3-2.

+Figure 9.X.9.3.1.3-2 — Periodic-ranging/Bandwidth-request/UCS notification transmission using three consecutive codes

 9.X.9.3.1.4 Ranging, BW request, and UCS notification opportunity windows

-The opportunity window for each type of CDMA burst shall be assigned to some or all of the first six subchannels containing the 168 regularly spaced subcarriers normally used for terrestrial geolocation ranging and to a number of additional subchannels if needed, over the entire upstream subframe.
-Initial ranging, periodic ranging, BW-request, and UCS notification CDMA bursts, if present, shall be allocated to a number of symbols in successive portions of the total opportunity window as indicated by the US_MAP_IE (see Table 35) and illustrated in Figure 157.
-N1 denotes the number of subchannels over which concatenated initial ranging, periodic ranging, BW-request and UCS notification codes will be transmitted.
-The initial ranging, when scheduled, shall occupy the first 5 symbols of the ranging window.
-These symbols should be excluded from the scheduling of the other opportunity windows.
-It is assumed that, except for the initial ranging, the CDMA bursts will be transmitted by the CPEs such that they arrive at the BS with the proper timing within the cyclic prefix.
+For CDMA ranging, BW-request and UCS notification transmission, the ranging opportunity size is the number of symbols required to transmit the appropriate ranging/BW-request/UCS notification code (1, 2, 3, or 4 symbols), and is denoted N1.
+N2 denotes the number of subchannels required to transmit a ranging code.
+In each allocation of ranging/BW-request/UCS notification, the opportunity size (N1) is fixed and conveyed by the corresponding US-MAP IE that defines the allocation.

+The ranging allocation is subdivided into slots of N1 OFDMA symbols by N2 subchannels, in a time first order, i.e., the first opportunity begins on the first symbol of the first subchannel of the ranging allocation, the next opportunities appear in ascending order in the same subchannel, until the end of the ranging/BW-request/UCS notification (or until there are less than N1 symbols in the current subchannel), and then the number of subchannel is incremented by N2.
+The ranging allocation is not required to be a whole multiple of N1 symbols, so a gap may be formed (that can be used to mitigate interference between ranging and data transmissions).
+Each CDMA code shall be transmitted at the beginning of the corresponding slot.
+See Figure 9.X.9.3.1.4-1.

 Figure 9.X.9.3.1.4-1 — Example of Ranging/BW request/UCS notification opportunities windows